lowkeylabs/cmsc408-course-admin/fa2024/quizzes/q1-pre-class-survey.md

 [ ] Other

+1. How would you prefer to get your questions answered during this course?
+(Select all that apply) [*] By asking the Teaching Assistant (TA) during office hours [ ] By asking the professor during office hours
+[ ] Through an online discussion forum (e.g., Piazza, Slack, etc.)
+[ ] Via email
+[ ] During class time
+[ ] Through group study sessions with peers

+1. How important is it for you to have access to the TA for questions and clarifications?
+[*] Extremely important
+[ ] Very important
+[ ] Moderately important
+[ ] Slightly important
+[ ] Not at all important

+1. How effective do you find Discord of clask for getting your questions answered?
+[*] Very effective
+[ ] Somewhat effective
+[ ] Neutral
+[ ] Somewhat ineffective
+[ ] Very ineffective

 1. Is there anything else that I should know?
 Feel free to leave me a note!
+These won't be shared.
 ____